 Organizing your records:

-Does your child has an IEP?
+Does your child have an IEP?
 Get a sturdy 2-3 inch binder.
 This will be traveling with you for many years to all your meetings.

 IEP EXPLAINED (the form):